 Gastroenteritis is an infection that causes vomiting and diarrhea.
 Many cases are caused by a virus, such as Norovirus.

 Think of your child as a closed fluid container.
 What comes out must be gradually replaced or they will eventually become dry.
 Most of the vomiting illnesses cause intense vomiting in the beginning that gradually dissipates over the first twenty-four to forty-eight hours.
 If we can keep ahead of the fluid loss during that time, usually the vomiting will pass and the threat of dehydration passes with it.
+Diarrhea will often last 1-2 weeks, but is a small contributor to dehydration risk.

 Do the following to prevent dehydration from excessive vomiting: